 •Class 2: Basic Rituals & Correspondences

-•Class 3: The Four Philosophical Elements
+•Class 3: Pentagrams & the four Philosophical Elements

-•Class 4: Hexagrams & Invoking the Planets
+•Class 4: Hexagrams & the seven Planets

 •Class 5: Talisman Creation & Consecration